Wikipedia

 In the biblical Book of Genesis, Cain and Abel are the first two sons of Adam and Eve.
 Cain, the firstborn, was a farmer, and his brother Abel was a shepherd.
 The brothers made sacrifices, each from his own fields, to God.
 God had regard for Abel's offering, but had no regard for Cain's.
 Cain killed Abel and God cursed Cain, sentencing him to a life of transience.
 Cain then dwelt in the land of Nod (נוֹד, 'wandering'), where he built a city and fathered the line of descendants beginning with Enoch.

 In the Qur'an, Cain and Abel are known as Qābīl (Arabic: قابيل) and Hābīl (هابيل), respectively.
 The events of the story in the Qur'an are virtually the same as the Hebrew Bible narrative.
-Both brothers offered individual sacrifices to God; God accepted Abel's sacrifice and rejected Cain's; out of jealousy, Cain slew Abel – the first ever case of murder committed upon the Earth.
+Both brothers offered individual sacrifices to God; God accepted Abel's sacrifice and rejected Cain's; out of jealousy, Cain slew Abel – the first case of murder committed upon the Earth.
 In Islam, the story of Cain and Abel serves as an admonition against murder, and promotes the sanctity of human life.

 Genesis narrative